-Five Ways Steam Helps Boost Fitness and Wellness
+Five Ways Steam May Help Boost Fitness and Wellness

 The healing potential of steam extends beyond mere relaxation.
-From helping to elevate mood to increasing metabolism, steam rooms have an important role to play in your overall wellness program.
+From helping to elevate mood to potentially increasing metabolism, steam rooms have an important role to play in your overall wellness program.

-To many Americans it’s still an exotic concept, a luxury reserved for the ultra-rich and severe Scandinavians, but residential steam rooms are gradually becoming a valuable tool for everyday people to help improve overall health and wellness.
-The power of steam therapy has long been valued by elite athletes, but now weekend warriors are catching on to the benefits of sitting in a steam room after a hard training session.
-And scientific research continues to prove that the effects of steam are more potent than even its most enthusiastic practitioners believed.
+To many Americans it’s still an exotic concept, a luxury reserved for the ultra-rich and severe Scandinavians, but residential steam rooms are gradually becoming a valuable tool for everyday people to help potentially improve overall health and wellness.
+The power of steam therapy has long been valued by elite athletes, but now weekend warriors are catching on to the possible benefits of sitting in a steam room after a hard training session.
+And scientific research continues to prove that the effects of steam are potentially more potent than even its most enthusiastic practitioners believed.

 How?
-Steam rooms deliver multiple benefits, but let’s consider five in particular that apply to anyone who’s concerned about maintaining—and improving—their wellness profile.
+Steam rooms deliver multiple possible benefits, but let’s consider five in particular that apply to anyone who’s concerned about maintaining—and possibly improving—their wellness profile.

-Five Fitness and Wellness Health Benefits of Steam Rooms
+Five Potential Fitness and Wellness Benefits of Steam Rooms

 1. Steam To help elevate mood and reduce stress

-Steam helps elevate mood and reduce stress.
+Steam may help elevate mood and reduce stress.
 Serotonin, the “feel-good” neurotransmitter, is a powerful mood regulator in the central nervous system.

-Steam can affect heat-sensitive neurons that help boost serotonin, along with melatonin, an important hormone that helps you relax.
+Steam may affect heat-sensitive neurons that help boost serotonin, along with melatonin, an important hormone that helps you relax.
 Researchers believe this is due to a thermo-sensitive part of the brain called the dorsal raphe nucleus.

-Whatever mechanism is responsible, everyday anecdotal evidence supports that a session in the steam room can go a long way to elevating your mood and reducing stress.
+Whatever mechanism is responsible, everyday anecdotal evidence supports that a session in the steam room could go a long way to help elevate your mood and reducing stress.

 2. Steam to help increase metabolism